tngo0508/tngo0508.github.io/_posts/2024-8-13-azure-cicd-setup.md

   - Azure
 ---

+In this tutorial, we will explore how to create CICD pipeline on the Azure Devops environment.

 ## Create A Repo on Azure DevOps

 Before diving into how to set up the CICD on Azure Devops, we need to create a repo and store our project inside the DevOps